Fun fruit facts . . .

 A drupe or a stone fruit is a food that has a hard pit or stone.
 Peaches, plums and cherries are examples.

 Oranges weren’t created naturally.
 Humans created them by crossing a pomelo (a type of large grapefruit) with a tangerine.

-Oranges aren’t the richest source of vitamin C. Kiwi is, actually.
+Oranges are not the richest source of vitamin C. Kiwi fruit is the richest source.
 When you compare 100 grams of each fruit, kiwi wins at 93 grams of vitamin C; navel oranges 59 mg.

 Strawberries are the richest source of vitamin C of all the berries.
 Per 100 grams, they offer similar vitamin C (58 mg) as an orange.